VectorDBCloud/Showcase/README.md

 - Ensure all project information is accurate and up-to-date
 - Obtain necessary permissions before sharing any proprietary information
 - Follow the provided template for consistency
+- Include relevant tags or categories for your project to improve discoverability

 ## Code of Conduct

 We adhere to the [Vector Database Cloud Code of Conduct](https://github.com/VectorDBCloud/Community/blob/main/CODE_OF_CONDUCT.md).
 Please read and follow these guidelines in all your interactions with the project.

 ## License